-Officially launched in 2009, Spotify is now the leading global music streaming platform.
+Officially launched in 2009, Spotify is by far the leading global music streaming platform.
 But if you take a look at Spotify’s acquisitions and recent developments you can see that it has ambitions beyond being a music streaming service.

 The Spotify Business Model Map